hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 Blockchain operators can reconstitute a graph of the interaction of all the components at play to create a service map.
 This helps uncover trends and issues of performance, as well as shortening the time it takes to investigate problems.
-It also allows to quickly iterate when upgrading chaincode and witnessing the effects it has on the system.
 It offers some security capabilities, such as detecting unexpected executions, or react quickly to metric changes.

-Hyperledger Fabric developers can take advantage of those techniques with no code changes to their existing chaincode deployments.
+Hyperledger Fabric developers can take advantage of those techniques with no code changes.
-Each chaincode execution generates a top-level trace and will report to an endpoint provided by the environment.
+Each SDK execution generates a top-level trace and will report to an endpoint provided by the environment.

 Developers may also create a trace before calling out to Fabric in their client code.
 The current trace information will be sent along with the message to the peer.